I spent my first full day in New York walking around the city with Greg from Real New York tours and some others who were staying in my Hostel.

-If you are interested in seeing authentic side to the city, and not just sticking to the tourist traps while there, then I cannot recommend taking a tour with these guys enough.
+If you are interested in seeing an authentic side to the city, and not just sticking to the tourist traps while there, then I cannot recommend taking a tour with these guys enough.

 Here are some of the spots we visited (click on anything that is underlined for more info):

 - The West Village – This is a really cool spot in the city.
-The streets are beautiful and it’s actually where 66 Perry Street is – the house that was use as the home of Carrie Bradshaw in Sex & the City.
+The streets are beautiful and it’s actually where 66 Perry Street is – the house that was used as the home of Carrie Bradshaw in Sex & the City.